stakater/kubestackplus-docs/content/for-developers/how-to-guides/remote-debugging/remote-debugging-dotnet.md

 Before setting up the debugging environment, ensure you have a .NET application with Docker and Tilt configuration files.
 This guide assumes that these are already in place.
 If you need help setting them up, refer to the [Inner Loop Documentation](https://docs.stakater.com/saap/for-developers/tutorials/inner-loop/prepare-environment/prepare-env.html) for detailed instructions.

-### Modifying Dockerfile to Install vsdbg for Remote Debugging
+### Modifying Dockerfile to Install VSDBG for Remote Debugging

 To enable remote debugging for your .NET application in a container, you need to install vsdbg (Visual Studio Debugger) inside the container.
 Below is a step-by-step guide to updating your Dockerfile to include vsdbg.